The Society of St.Vincent de Paul (S.S.V.P.)

 Niagara East Particular Council

-Thank you for your very generous donations to our ministry during 2019.
+Thank you for your very generous donations to our ministry.
 We received 317 calls for assistance and we helped 438 adults (including single people, Moms & Dads, and new clients to our area), and 218 children (infants to 16 year olds).
 A yearly total of $12,288.48 was spent on food vouchers, clothing, shoes and boots.
 This year, we also purchased bus tickets ($168.00) to be used by our clients when necessary.

 Your conference helped with a payment on an electric bill; a payment for eye glasses; and help to purchase a wheelchair (total $750.00).

 Your donations made it possible for your SSVP to send $500.00 to Central Council in St. Catharines regarding the North of 60 Project (adopted by Central Council in 2015 – to send food assistance to an Inuit community in Naujaat, located on the Arctic Circle, via a sea container) to help purchase needed food supplies.

 Thank you to everyone who brought gifts for the Christmas “Angel Tree” project!

 This year, in co-ordination with Project Share, 67 Families, 120 Children and 87 Adults had a wonderful Christmas because of your donations!
 A total of $5,215.00 was spent on gift cards from Fresh-co (Sobeys) who gave us a 5% discount – Thank you!
 Once again, a BIG Thank you to Rosemary Gizzie and her team for the “Angel Tree” setup and the long hours spent sorting and coordinating gifts for everyone on our list and a list from FACS also, and preparing all the wrapping items for the wrappers!
 Thank you to the students at Loretto and Our Lady of Mt.
 Carmel for many gifts, gloves and mittens, scarfs and more.